“Of all the paths you take in life, make sure a few of them are dirt.”

 Walk to a mosque in such a village and you’re bound to find the teahouse, we have learned.
 In Sarniç this is no different.
 And, like any other teahouse we have stopped at, they are frequented by the men of the village.
-They pass their time sitting around square tables playing a game with Rummicub tiles.
+They pass their time sitting around square tables playing a game with Rummikub tiles.

 They hardly look up when two weary hikers enter their second home and order tea.
-The teahouse doesn’t sell food so I buy a bread around the corner, which we eat with peanut butter and honey.
+The teahouse doesn’t sell food so I buy bread around the corner, which we eat with peanut butter and honey.

 03 Akbük – Ören

 De kilometers pass slowly, or so it feels.
 Even before two hours of walking we have our first short ‘halva break’ – meaning a five-minute rest of feet while we gorge on the sesame-paste sweet treat called ‘halva’.
 After four hours we reach asphalt and the village of Alatepe.
-No minaret signalling a mosque and (thus?) no teahouse.
+No minaret signaling a mosque and (thus?) no teahouse.

 People greet when we pass their homes.
 “Welcome,” they say.

 “Hardly anything remains of the ruins of Ceramos which was situated on this site.
 The town is a popular holiday resort with Turkish people during the summer months.
 It has not been affected by mass tourism and development.”(From: Carian Trail Guidebook).